 The legendary Kineño vaqueros and many of Captain King’s descendants who have been devoted to the ranching life through the generations have made top quality horses a clear priority on King Ranch.

-King Ranch’s quarter horse and thoroughbred programs trace back to Richard King and his son-in-law, Robert Kleberg, Sr., who were constantly searching for better-blooded stallions to upgrade their horse stock.
-In 1915, Bob Kleberg, Jr., King’s grandson, bought OLD SORREL, a colt who became the foundation sire that made King Ranch famous as a breeder of champion quarter horses.
+King Ranch’s Quarter Horse and Thoroughbred programs trace back to Richard King and his son-in-law, Robert Kleberg, Sr., who were constantly searching for better-blooded stallions to upgrade their horse stock.
+In 1915, Bob Kleberg, King’s grandson, bought OLD SORREL, a colt who became the foundation sire that made King Ranch famous as a breeder of champion Quarter Horses.
 Every horse on King Ranch is still descendant of OLD SORREL.
-Please click current King Ranch Stallion Pedigrees.
+View our current King Ranch Stallion Pedigrees.

-Around the same time, Bob Kleberg also introduced King Ranch to the sport of kings.
-The thoroughbred breeding program began producing results with victories in stakes races as early as 1936.
-To learn more about the racing program, click here.
+Around the same time, Bob Kleberg also introduced King Ranch to the Sport of Kings.
+The Thoroughbred breeding program began producing results with victories in stakes races as early as 1936.
+Learn more about the racing program.